Translations of the Odyssey: Early modern

 Dacier's translation of the Odyssey profoundly influenced the 1720s translation by Alexander Pope, which he produced for financial reasons years after his Iliad.
 Dacier did not speak English and used a poor translation to read Pope's translation; she condemned it in a prefatory note a new version of her Iliad.
 Pope, an admirer of Dacier, was hurt; she died in 1720 before he could respond.
 Pope translated twelve books himself and divided the other twelve between Elijah Fenton and William Broome; the latter also provided annotations.
 They were composed in heroic couplets—paired rhyming lines of iambic pentameter.
 This information eventually leaked, harming his reputation and profits.
-Armstrong describes a "battle of English poetic forms" following Pope's translation: William Cowper translated rendered the epics in blank verse, the non-rhyming schema used by John Milton for Paradise Lost.
+Armstrong describes a "battle of English poetic forms" following Pope's translation: William Cowper's translations rendered the epics in blank verse, the non-rhyming schema used by John Milton for Paradise Lost.
 Armstrong describes this battle continuing into the 19th century.

 A new Italian translator of the Iliad, Melchiorre Cesarotti, proposed in the 1780s that the Odyssey was not worth the effort.
 In Cesarotti's reading, the story had the outward characteristics of a puerile "farce", rather than of a serious work of art.
 Such critiques remained marginal, and both Homeric epics continued to rendered into the consolidating vernaculars of Europe, throughout the Age of Revolution.
 A "highly musical" version of the Odyssey was penned by Cesarotti's compatriot, Ippolito Pindemonte (1753–1828); he accepted some of the prevailing critiques of his day, introducing "moralizing interventions" in his treatment of the narrative.
 Though he produced his own translation of the first book of the Odyssey in the 1820s, Giacomo Leopardi embraced a Romantic disapproval of Homer, whom he regarded as inferior to "Ossian".